Back To Top

 Reasons to avoid

-If you’re looking for a compact, easy-to-store board, then this one probably won’t be for you as its sturdy construction, XL size – 124 x 45cm – and solid steam generator holder means it’ll take up a fair bit of space whether up, or folded down.
-It has seven height adjustments from 75 to 98cm, great for even the loftiest of ironers and our testers felt it was one of the most stable and sturdy boards they tried.
+If you’re looking for a compact, easy-to-store board, then this one probably won’t be for you as its sturdy construction, XL size – 124 x 45cm – and solid steam generator holder means it’ll take up a fair bit of space whether up or folded down.
+It has seven height adjustments from 75 to 98cm, great for even the loftiest of ironers, and our testers felt it was one of the most stable and sturdy boards they tried.

 There’s plenty of surface to take on sheets, duvets and flowing dresses, meaning ironing big items is much quicker and easier than on a small board.
 If this cover isn’t for you, then this board's covers are available in seven other colours/patterns.

-Best ironing board with cord holder
+Best hanging ironing board

 Specifications